-The Center provides a rollee pollee, fleece sleeping bag or cot sheets for rest time.
+The Center provides cot sheets for rest time.
 Many children like to rest with their own stuffed animal.
 Please leave other toys at home.
 We have many toys and materials for the children to use during the day.
 If your child has something special she/he would like to share with teachers or friends, feel free to bring it to share, and be sure your child understands you will take it with you for safe keeping as you leave.